 Why does this matter?

 There’s no time to check prices, determine a better solution and there is practically zero friction to give us a moment to ask ourselves if we actually need more of that item.
 It removes us from the process of spending money and turns the process into a simple button push and a box on the front porch, having paid whatever the going rate is online.
-One push, money gone.

-As commerce evolves, this natural evolution will occur – there’s little we can do to stop it due to it’s massive profitability.
+As commerce evolves, this natural evolution will occur and there’s little we can do to stop it due to it’s massive profitability.

+What do you think?
 Do you think the next wave of shopping technology will be beneficial to society as a whole, or detrimental to our lives in the long run?